mgcooper/icemodel/icemodel/+icemodel/+verification/README.md

   source_id filters the product inventory.
 The function defaults to a dry run, synchronizes canonical metadata, validates preservation boundaries, replaces files atomically, and reports pass-two identity.
-Its optional repair_function callback is the extension seam for a future bounded field/property migration after the same change is canonical in the production builder.
+Its optional repair_function callback is the extension point for a future bounded field/property migration after the same change is canonical in the production builder.
 The caller must declare every variable and UserData field or CustomProperty the callback may change; the coordinator rejects